mjc715/CSC220-SystemProgramming/README.md

 LabTask7: C Programming, using structs and pointers together to make linked list
 LabTask8: C Programming input/output + manipulating strings
 LabTask9: Using Makefiles and git and GitHub, see CSC322-GitLab repository
+LabTask10: Uses fork() and exec() to execute a series of commands from a file in the background with the shell
 TextEditor Project: Uses a set of commands to take input from the keyboard and modify it, then saves it to an output file.
 Specifics are included in file